 First I'm Going To Marry This Lady

-Earlier Joseph had shown us his land.
-It was full of rocks, and hills that made it difficult to produce much yield.
-Joseph explained how Tearfund’s local church partner had focused on planting trees in specific areas to prevent soil erosion, thus making the soil more conducive to production.
-The healthy banana trees are disease resistant and Joseph’s most prized crop, “my neighbours are amazed how long my banana trees produce fruit, 6 of them have become spontaneous adopters of the agricultural practices taught to me by Tearfund.”
-As Joseph explains the spread of the knowledge through his community his entire demeanour changes to sitting straight, and talking animatedly with hand gestures and expressive facial expressions.
+His land was full of rocks and hills that made it difficult to produce much yield.
+Joseph explains how Tearfund’s local church partner focused on planting trees in specific areas to prevent soil erosion, thus making the soil more conducive to production.
+The healthy banana trees are disease resistant and Joseph’s most prized crop.

+“My neighbours are amazed how long my banana trees produce fruit.
+Six of them have become spontaneous adopters of the agricultural practices taught to me by Tearfund.”
+As Joseph tells us about the spread of the knowledge through his community, his entire demeanour changes to sitting tall and talking animatedly with hand gestures and expressive facial expressions.

 It is thanks to supporters like you that Joseph and Kahamubu have hope for the future.

 Looking for inspiration this Lent?
 Our free Lent devotional gives you bite-sized reflections, prayers and poems to help guide, encourage and challenge you as we approach Easter.